 Balance Billing - When a provider (such as a doctor or hospital) bills a patient more than the plan's allowed cost-sharing amount.
-As a member of Great Plains Medicare Advantage (HMO I-SNP), you only have to pay our plan's cost-sharing amounts when you get services covered by our plan.
+As a member of Great Plains Medicare Advantage Gold (HMO I-SNP), you only have to pay our plan's cost-sharing amounts when you get services covered by our plan.
 We do not allow providers to "balance bill" or otherwise charge you more than the amount of cost sharing your plan says you must pay.

 Benefit Period - The way that both our plan and Original Medicare measures your use of hospital and skilled nursing facility (SNF) services.
 A benefit period begins the day you go into a hospital or skilled nursing facility.
 The benefit period ends when you haven't received any inpatient hospital care (or skilled care in a SNF) for 60 days in a row.
 If you go into a hospital or a skilled nursing facility after one benefit period begins.
-You must pay the inpatient hospital deductible for each benefit period.
 There is no limit to the number of benefit periods.